Destination Wedding Etiquette

 If it’s critical to have them there, you can take steps to make it easier on them.
 For example, choose an affordable location close to home, help them out with costs if you can afford it, choose a family-friendly resort.
 These gestures will go a long way in showing that you’re not selfish and you’re taking others into consideration.

 If they’re simply hesitating because of the novelty of it all (and there are some who are sticklers for tradition), then you have to decide what’s more important to you – making them happy or having the wedding of your dreams.
 But keep in mind, that most people who hesitate or resist destination weddings end up having the time of their lives.
 It may take a little convincing at first, but chances are they will thank you when it’s all said and done.
+Check out this post for more ideas on how you can get more people to attend your destination wedding.

 Is it necessary to book excursions and other activities to keep guests entertained?